Survival Estimation for Missing not at Random Censoring Indicators based on Copula Models: Generalized Censoring Indicator

-The Beran estimator for the distribution $F$ is defined as follows.
-Let assume an i.i.d. $n$-sized sample drawn from the classical censoring model $\{(T_i,\delta_i,X_i)\}_{1\leq i\leq n}$.
-Denote the $i$-th order statistic of $T_1,\ldots,T_n$ by $T_{(i)}$, and the corresponding censoring indicator and covariable by $\delta_{(i)}$ and $X_{(i)}$ respectively.
+for any $t\in\mathbb{R}$.
+We next define the Beran estimator for the conditional distribution $F$.
+Let assume an independent and identically distributed (\textit{i.i.d.}) $n$-sized sample drawn from the classical censoring model $\{(T_i,\delta_i,X_i)\}_{1\leq i\leq n}$.
+Denote the $i$-th order statistic of $T_1,\ldots,T_n$ by $T_{(i)}$ and its corresponding censoring indicator and covariable by $\delta_{(i)}$ and $X_{(i)}$ respectively.
 In the absence of ties, the Beran estimator is given by

 where for any $i=1,\ldots,n$,